Why do start-ups fail to get funded?

 Even with only one or two investors you have created a security that requires an exemption from registration.

 Regulation D is a government program creating exemptions to registration under the Securities Act of 1933.
-There are several programs that are available under SEC Regulation D. The most popular in 2017 is SEC Rule 506(c.
+There are several programs that are available under SEC Regulation D. The most popular is SEC Rule 506(c.

 What is the difference between Rule 506(b and 506(c?